osandov/osandov-linux/README.md

 QEMU's `-kernel` option boots the VM straight into a kernel image.
 This, however, doesn't handle kernel modules.
-For that, `vm.py` provides a VirtFS to the guest containing the modules, which the guest mounts while booting (implemented in `packages/vm-modules-mounter`). `vm.py archinstall` automatically installs `vm-modules-mounter`.
+For that, `vm.py` provides a VirtFS to the guest containing the modules, which the guest mounts while booting (see `scripts/vm-modules-mounter.service`). `vm.py archinstall` automatically installs `vm-modules-mounter`.
+You can install it manually by copying `vm-modules-mounter.service` to `/etc/systemd/system`.

 Note that this setup requires a few kernel configuration options; see `configs/qemu.fragment`.